fzero/lhl-lectures/w1d4-callbacks/README.md

 # Callbacks - your new best friends!

-Callbacks - or function parameters - are one of the most important and powerful features of Javascript.
+Callbacks - or function arguments - are one of the most important and powerful features of Javascript.
 They're used extensively when you need to process several elements of an array or object at once and also when sending/receiving information to/from servers over the internet.

 But before we get to callbacks, it's important to understand a very fundamental concept of Javascript: